-Before you can be given access to the troop requests posted on the BFS bulletin board, you must first register for an account.
+Before you can be given access to the troop requests posted on the BFS bulletin board, you must first register for an account and send a notarized form.
 You can get one HERE.
 This will give you access to most troop requests.
 There are some requests that require OpSec (operational security), meaning they cannot post their address publicly.
 These addresses are post in our Soldiers Requesting Privacy forum.
 To gain access to these sensitive addresses, you must become an Official Volunteer (OV).
 To become an OV, you must complete the brief application form (download the PDF here), have it notarized and mail it to us.
 We realize this is complicated, but we do this to help keep the soldiers safe.

 NOTE: When you register, if you have any problems, please e-mail email@example.com.
 Mention your USER ID and e-mail account you used to register or tried to register.
 Please do not tell us the password you used.
 Thank you so much for your patience.
 Also, we have some really strict anti-spam software in place.
 Unfortunately, it can accidentally flag you as spam.
 If that happens (it will tell you), do please contact us.